yellowflowersorganics-star/smartcrop-os/docs/DATABASE_AI_ARCHITECTURE.md

 ### **✅ YES - Your Backend is Ready for Mobile Apps**

-SmartCrop OS is built with a **RESTful API** that works perfectly with mobile apps.
+CropWise is built with a **RESTful API** that works perfectly with mobile apps.

 ### **Tech Stack for Mobile:**